 Ricardo Castañeda, Oboe

-Ricardo Castañeda received his BA and MA degrees from Northwestern University, where he received an award for excellence in performance and won the concerto competition.
-He studied with Ray Still who was principal oboist if the Chicago Symphony.
-Mr. Castañeda has performed with the Chicago Symphony, Milwaukee Symphony, Grant Park Symphony and Chicago Opera Theater.
-Principal oboe positions include Chicago Sinfonietta, Lake Forest Symphony and Joffrey Ballet orchestras.
-He has made solo appearances in Latin America, Europe and the United States.
-An active teacher in the Chicago area, he is on the faculty of Northeastern Illinois University in De Kalb and he is program director of the Birch Creek Music Festival in Door County, Wisconsin.
+Ricardo Castañeda received his Bachelors and Masters from Northwestern University, where he received an award for excellence in performance and won the concerto competition.
+He studied with Ray Still, who was principal oboist of the Chicago Symphony.
+Mr. Castañeda has performed with the Chicago Symphony, Milwaukee Symphony, Grant Park Symphony, and Chicago Opera Theater.
+Principal oboe positions include Chicago Sinfonietta, Lake Forest Symphony, and Joffrey Ballet orchestras.
+He has made solo appearances in Latin America, Europe, and the United States.
+An active teacher in the Chicago area, he is on the faculty of Northern Illinois University in DeKalb and he is program director of the Birch Creek Music Festival in Door County, Wisconsin.

 Elizandro Garcia-Montoya, Clarinet